Pterygium: Surgical removal

 Surgery is usually performed under local anaesthetic with light sedation as day surgery.
 The pterygium is stripped carefully off the surface of the eye.
 If this is all that is done, the pterygium regrows frequently.
-The technique with the lowest recurrence rate uses an auto graft of conjunctiva from under the eyelid.
+The technique with the lowest recurrence rate uses an autotransplantation of conjunctiva from under the eyelid.
 This is placed over the defect remaining from the removed pterygium.
 The graft can be stitched in place, which is time-consuming, and painful for the patient afterwards.

-An alternative is the use of tissue adhesive fibrin glue (Tisseel or Full Link or Beriplast P or Quixil).
-A Cochrane Review including 14 studies and last updated October 2016, found that using fibrin glue when doing conjunctival autografting was associated with a reduced likelihood of the pterygium recurring compared with sutures.
-The review found that operations may take less time but fibrin glue may be associated with more complications (for example, rupture, shrinking and inflammation (granuloma).
-A 3-year clinical study on the application of ologen collagen matrix as excision site grafts showed significantly improved surgery success rates.
+An alternative is the use of tissue adhesive fibrin glue.
+A Cochrane review including 14 studies and last updated October 2016, found that using fibrin glue when doing conjunctival autografting was associated with a reduced likelihood of the pterygium recurring compared with sutures.
+The review found that operations may take less time but fibrin glue may be associated with more complications (for example, rupture, shrinking, inflammation,granuloma).
+A 3-year clinical study on the application of collagen matrix as excision site grafts showed significantly improved surgery success rates.

-The mechanism of the collagen matrix graft (commercially available as ologen®) works by promoting healthy cell growth into the matrix, thus preventing conjunctiva overgrowth that can cover the iris.
+The mechanism of the collagen matrix graft (commercially available as ologen) works by promoting healthy cell growth into the matrix, thus preventing conjunctiva overgrowth that can cover the iris.